3sd/civicrm-recurring-mail/README.md

-# CiviCRM Recurring mail
+# CiviCRM Recurring mailings

-This extension allows you to configure CiviMails to be sent out on a regular basis.
+Lets you configure CiviCRM mailings to be sent on a recurring schedule.

-It uses CiviCRM's
+Funding generously provided by [eLife Sciences](https://elifesciences.org/), a unique, non-profit collaboration between the funders and practitioners of research to improve the way important results are presented and shared.